-Establishment of Partnership between Prosper Palm Oil Mill Sdn Bhd and Global Environment Centre to establish a Recovery Project in Selangor, Malaysia 5 April 2020 (revised May 2021)
+Establishment of Partnership between Prosper Palm Oil Mill Sdn Bhd and Global Environment Centre to establish a Recovery Project in Selangor, Malaysia (Revised March 2023)

 Prosper Palm Oil Mill Sdn Bhd (Prosper) is a medium-sized Malaysian-owned player in the oil palm sector with a total of 10 palm oil mills and 20,000 ha of oil palm plantations in Malaysia.
-In 2018, it recognised the need to address issues arising from an investment by a major shareholder of Prosper (Tee Family) in the development of oil palm plantations in Papua New Guinea (PNG) that led to significant deforestation in the Bewani Oil Palm Plantation Limited (BOPPL) project covering about 10,000ha over the period 1 January 2016 to 1st February 2019.
-In early 2019, the shareholder divested their holdings of the PNG project, but acknowledged that they retain some responsibility for addressing the impact of the forest loss in BOPPL and liability to the NDPE commitment.
+In 2018, it recognised the need to address issues arising from an investment by a major shareholder of Prosper (Tee Family) in the development of oil palm plantations in Papua New Guinea (PNG) that led to significant deforestation in the Bewani Oil Palm Plantation Limited (BOPPL) project covering 12,415 ha over the period 1 January 2016 to 1St February 2019.
+In early 2019, the shareholder divested their holdings of the PNG project, but acknowledged that they retain some responsibility foraddressing the impact of the forest loss in BOPPL and liability to the NDPE commitment.
 Subsequently, Prosper adopted an NDPE Sustainable Palm Oil Policy, modified related internal procedures and initiated a process to develop a recovery project to make a positive contribution to forest conservation.